The Best Way to Set up Your Child for Success

-Preschool, prekindergarten and kindergarten programs to prepare your child for the future
+Affordable Preschool, prekindergarten and kindergarten programs to prepare your child for the future

 With convenient locations across all of the Omaha Metro area as well into many other counties in northeast Nebraska, we have preschool, prekindergarten, high five programs, extended care, transitional kindergarten and traditional kindergarten programs to meet the needs of all.
 We invite you to find the school your family will love and belong.
 Get started now by requesting a tour of any one or more of our schools.
 Additional resources are also below to help your family prepare for this big next step.

-As a resource for you, here are some considerations as you decide the educational path for your child.
+Check out this list of considerations as you decide the educational path for your child.

+Your choice in a preschool, Pre-K and kindergarten matters.
 Early childhood education is important in our Catholic schools.
 In fact, data shows that kindergarten students who attend preschool perform at or above grade level when compared to peers who did not.
 Our Catholic schools have preschool through 12th grade options, with some on site daycare center options before age 3 also available.

 Simply fill out your email address via form below and you'll have instant access to our checklist.
 We can't wait to welcome you into the Archdiocese of Omaha Catholic schools!

 Is your child ready for preschool?
-Kindergarten?
+Ready for Kindergarten?

 It's an important decision for any family.
 Regardless of whether your child attended a preschool program, check out this list of things to know.